axquired24/nuxt-invoice/README.md

 ## Improve Feature
 - Added invoice status on the detail page
 - Added button for Save draft on the invoice form
+- Go to `/invoices?reset=1` to reset local storage database to initial state
 ## Running in Local Laptop

 ```bash